Positives for American Airlines Group Inc. (AAL) as stock gains in recent trading

 American Airlines Group Inc. (AAL): Who are the competitors?

-The company’s main competitors (and peers) include Delta Air Lines Inc. (DAL) that is trading -2.53% down over the past 12 months.
+The company’s main competitors (and peers) include Delta Air Lines Inc. (DAL) that is trading 4.18% up over the past 12 months.
 Southwest Airlines Co.
-(LUV) is 19.39% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -75.97% from the last report on Dec 30, 2020 to stand at a total of 171.34 million short shares sold with a short interest ratio of 1.34.
+(LUV) is 25.70% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -90.26% from the last report on Jan 14, 2021 to stand at a total of 152.63 million short shares sold with a short interest ratio of 1.23.